-Portland - A United States Sustainable City Leader
+Portland - Sustainable City Leader in the United States

 Portland is a beautiful environmentally progressive city that has taken the concept of green open space planning to heart.
-The adoption of an urban growth boundary in Portland in 1979 has helped protect lands outside of the city to the present day, while encouraging density and vibrancy within the city limits.
-Master urban planning efforts have given equal attention to livability and open space within the city, so that Portland today boasts around 250 parks and recreational sites.
-Portland is notable for having over 5,000 acres of green space in their Forest Park.
+The adoption of an urban growth boundary in Portland in 1979 has helped protect lands outside of the city to the present day while encouraging density and vibrancy within the city limits.

 Renewable Energy and Green Building in Portland